Max Kruse: Return to Wolfsburg

+SC Paderborn

+On 30 June 2023, Kruse agreed to join 2.
+Bundesliga club SC Paderborn.
+On 24 November 2023, his contract with SC Paderborn was mutually terminated.

+A month later, Kruse announced his retirement from playing.
+In 375 matches in the top two divisons of the German league pyramid he scored 117 league goals.

 International career

+Early international career

 Kruse was a member of the Germany U-19 that competed at the 2007 UEFA U-19 Championship and also featured for the under-21 team.

-Kruse received his first call up to the senior squad for a friendly against Ecuador on 29 May 2013 in Boca Raton, Florida.
-He provided the assist for Lukas Podolski's second goal of the match before being substituted for Dennis Aogo in the 79th minute.
-The match ended with a 4–2 victory.
-Kruse scored his first goal for the national team in his second cap, scoring Germany's second goal in a 4–3 defeat to the United States in Washington, D.C. on 2 June, a game which celebrated 100 years of the United States Soccer Federation.
+Kruse received his first call-up to the Germany national team for a friendly match against Ecuador on 29 May 2013 in Boca Raton, Florida.
+He also debuted on said occasion with an assist for Lukas Podolski's second goal before being replaced by Dennis Aogo in the 79th minute; it ended in a 4–2 victory for the Germans.
+Kruse scored his first goal for the national team in his second cap, scoring Germany's second goal in a 4–3 defeat to the United States in Washington, D.C., on 2 June, a game which celebrated 100 years of the United States Soccer Federation.
 Despite Kruse's successful league campaign with Gladbach, he was omitted from the 30-man preliminary squad for the World Cup in Brazil.

-During qualification for UEFA Euro 2016, Kruse scored twice in a 7–0 win over Gibraltar on 13 June 2015.

-In March 2016 Joachim Löw said that he would not consider Kruse for the national team anymore after Kruse made negative headlines.
+On 13 June 2015, Kruse scored twice in a 7–0 victory in a UEFA Euro 2016 qualifying match against Gibraltar.
+In March 2016, Joachim Löw said that he would not consider Kruse for the national team anymore after the latter made negative headlines.
+Kruse earned 14 caps and four goals in total.
+During this time, he was a part of a collaboration between the German Football Association and The LEGO Group – which released a Europe-exclusive collectible minifigure series in 2016 – with Kruse featured as the sixteenth and final minifigure in the collection.

 2020 Summer Olympics

-After not having represented Germany since 2015, Kruse was named as one of Germany's three overage players for the 2020 Tokyo Olympics.
+Having not represented Germany since 2015, Kruse was named as one of Germany's three overage players for the 2020 Tokyo Olympics.
 Kruse started in Germany's opening match against Brazil where the German team lost 4–2.

 Professional poker

 Kruse is an avid poker player and made it to the final table, finishing third, at the No-Limit 2–7 Draw Lowball event at the 2014 World Series of Poker on 18 June 2014, taking home $36,494 in prize money.
 In March 2016, Kruse was fined €25,000 and warned of his future conduct by Wolfsburg after it was revealed that he had lost €75,000 worth of poker winnings in the back seat of a taxi.
 This incident also caused him to be dropped from the Germany squad.

+In November 2022, at the World Series of Poker Europe in Rozvadov, Czechia, Kruse won his first WSOP bracelet in a €1,650 No Limit Hold 'em event besting 412 entrants for a prize of €134,152.
+As of the start of the 2024 WSOP, Kruse has won almost $367,000 in all poker tournaments.